gifaeriyanto/youtube-clone/README.md

 # youtube-clone

-I made this project just for learn chakra-ui and react-query :)
+I made this project just to learn chakra-ui and react-query :)